 - Any area with a ceiling height of 7 feet or less

 For instance, Clear Capital compared CubiCasa Digital GLA to a more traditional method of calculating GLA.
-The series consisted of experiments whereas two untrained homeowners perform a CubiCasa scan on the same property.
+The series consisted of experiments where two untrained homeowners perform a CubiCasa scan on the same property.

 Noticeably, CubiCasa technology matches the accuracy of the current traditional appraisal sketching process, demonstrating in fact less inconsistency and variance in results.